Day Trip to Ruta del Vino: Baja Mexico’s Valle de Guadalupe

 L.A.
 Cetto Valle de Guadalupe, Ruta del Vino

 The first stop on the Ruta del Vino was L.A.
 Cetto, Mexico’s largest wine producer.
 This family-owned business owns 1600 acres of vineyard in the Valle, produces 10-12 million liters of wine per year, exports to 30 countries around the world, and produces 60% of all Mexican wine.
 Owner Don Angelo Cetto immigrated from Trento, Italy in 1924.
 He originally opened a distillery in Tijuana during prohibition in 1926.
 The company moved to Valle de Guadalupe in the 1950s and began producing more wine than spirits.
-An interesting piece of information… when Angelo deceased his son took over the company and named it L.A.
+An interesting piece of information, when Angelo died his son took over the company and named it L.A.
 Cetto.
 All his descendants have been named using the initials L.A.
 The company is now owned by the third generation.
 Quality is important at L.A.
 Cetto.
 Grapes are harvested in August and September by hand and scissors.
 Take a production tour, view the barrel room, and enjoy a tasting.
 I loved the fruity undertones of the Chenin Blanc.

 Frida Asador Campestre Restaurant Valle de Guadalupe, Ruta del Vino